InstallComparePlatformAccordGitHub

 Fast Tier

-Llama 4 Maverick via speed-optimized provider (Groq) for interactive use
+Llama 4 Scout via speed-optimized provider (Groq) for interactive use, with Maverick on Groq as a heavier-context alternative.

 Fallback Chain